 The practice aims to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR], the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.

-This Privacy Notice is also available at reception or by email if you contact us by calling 01268 533457 or by emailing email@example.com .
+This Privacy Notice is available on the practice website, at reception or by email if you contact us by calling 01268 833680 or by emailing email@example.com .

 You will be asked to provide personal information when joining the practice.
 The purpose of us processing this data is to provide optimum health care to you.